Table of Contents

 The Legende Saint-Emilion Bordeaux 2016 is a blend of 95% Merlot and 5% Cabernet Franc sourced from contract vineyards in the Saint-Emilion region of the Right Bank of Bordeaux in western France.

-The Legende brand is Barons de Rothschild (Lafite) line of Bordeaux regional wines.
+The Legende brand is the Barons de Rothschild (Lafite) line of Bordeaux regional wines.
 The wines (except for one) are not sourcing grapes from Rothschild estate vineyards, but from growing in some elite growing areas.
 This makes Legende wines more affordable.

 Saint-Emilion is on the Right Bank of the Dordogne River, along with Pomerol are the premier Merlot regions.
 The Right Bank features Merlot-based blends with Cabernet Franc and sometimes Cabernet Sauvignon.